CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

            dx)))
 ```

-A new procedure can be defined that take a function *f* and returns it\'s
+A new procedure can be defined that take a function *f* and returns it's
 derivative in terms of *f*.
-Then Newton\'s Method can be implemented by using it
+Then Newton's Method can be implemented by using it
 as a fixed point function.

 ``` scheme